SharkSnack/shiren-4/content/items/bracelets.md

 ---
 title: "Bracelets"
 metaTitle: "Bracelets - Shiren the Wanderer 4: The Eye of God Wiki"
-metaDescription: "Complete bracelet details for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Complete bracelet details for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

 # Bracelet List